Directory assistance: Controversies

 In 2014, the 118500 service run by BT was fined £225,000 by PhonepayPlus (later renamed as the Phone-paid Services Authority) for over-charging customers and failing to clearly display call costs.
 BT was also ordered to refund affected customers.

 Later in 2014, a similar failure to clearly state call costs resulted in a fine for the 118118 service.

-In 2017, soaring call costs for directory inquiries services, including 118118 and 118500 prompted an Ofcom review of 118 services.
+In 2017, soaring call costs for directory enquiries services, including 118118 and 118500 prompted an Ofcom review of 118 services.
 A price cap at 2013 rates took effect on 1 April 2019.

-Some directory inquiries services stand accused of inappropriate methods of promoting their services, effectively scamming people into calling.
-Various unallocated geographic and non-geographic numbers play an announcement directing callers to call a particular directory inquiries number for help.
+Some directory enquiries services stand accused of inappropriate methods of promoting their services, effectively scamming people into calling.
+Various unallocated geographic and non-geographic numbers play an announcement directing callers to call a particular directory enquiries number for help.
 People may hear this message when they misdial a wanted number or may appear to have missed a call from the unallocated number and hear this message if they call back.